 ID-based Age Verification

 ID-based age verification follows steps similar to identity verification.
 Users must provide an identity document and a selfie for biometric comparison to ensure secure verification.
-With Ondato’s system, this process is straightforward, takes less than 60 seconds, and maintains zero fraud tolerance.
+With Ondato’s age verification system, this process is straightforward, takes less than 60 seconds, and maintains zero fraud tolerance.

 Age Estimation